panaC/audiobooks/README.md

 # audiobooks

-**listen an audiobook on a smart speaker**
+**listen an audiobook on a GOOGLE smart speaker**

-## purpose of the project

-you have an opds feed with audiobook

-you have a google home nest speaker (or your phone)

-**SO** You can enjoy to read an audiobook on the google home

-## This project is a work in progress

-### actual state

-**It Works ! first stage**

-- toc
-- read my book
-- search in opds catalog
-- playlist audiobook controls
+connect an OPDS Feed with some audiobook Readium Web Publication Manifest to the Google Assistant

+Actually implemented to the name "Parler avec valentin audio" in french

 ## some technical challenges